Azure/azure-rest-api-specs/specification/eventgrid/Azure.Messaging.EventGrid.SystemEvents/README.md

 # How To Run

-There are three folders within Azure.Messaging.EventGrid that are important: `2018-01-01` (GA version), `2023-06-01-preview` (preview version), `SystemEvents` (the system events in typespec).
+Within Azure.Messaging.EventGrid.SystemEvents:

-To generate the GA version of EventGrid from TypeSpec:
+To generate the EventGrid SystemEvents from TypeSpec:

-With `2018-01-01` as your root directory:
+With `Azure.Messaging.EventGrid.SystemEvents` as your root directory:

     `tsp compile client.tsp --emit YOUR_EMITTER`

-To generate the beta version of EventGrid from TypeSpec:
+To generate the swagger file YOUR_EMITTER would be @azure-tools/typespec-autorest.

-With `2023-06-01-preview` as your root directory:

-    `tsp compile client.tsp --emit YOUR_EMITTER`